getpopper/popper/docs/sections/guides.md

     sub.to_csv(os.path.join(PRED_PATH, "baseline_pred.csv"), index = False)
  ```

 Add this script as a step in the Popper workflow.
-This must be after the `get_data`
+This must come after the `get_data`
 step
 ```yaml
   - id: "predict"
     uses: "./"
     args: "python src/predict.py"
 ```
-The same Docker container as for the `jupyter` step is used.
+The same Docker container as for the `jupyter` step is used, given that is where
+the script was developed!

-Similarly, the script for generating model plots is added to the workflow
+Similarly, add the script for generating model plots to the workflow

 ```python
 import seaborn as sns
 import matplotlib.pyplot as plt